theonlyladybug/saev/contrib/semseg/reproduce.md

   --imgs.root /research/nfs_su_809/workspace/stevens.994/datasets/ade20k/
 ```

-This will tell you to run a particular command in order to generate visuals for use with `saev.interactive.webapp`.
+This will tell you to run a particular command in order to generate visuals for use with `saev.interactive.features`.

 # Manipulate ViT Activations